From a Dropout Engineer to a CA(SA): My Journey to Success

 Since my second year of articles at Grant Thornton in Durban, I always wanted to go on an overseas secondment.
 However, this got delayed when I got married and had kids.

-I approached the partners at Grant Thornton, Durban and fortunately, they had an opening for assistant manager and allowed me to rejoin the firm.
+I approached the partners at Grant Thornton Durban and fortunately, they had an opening for an assistant manager and allowed me to rejoin the firm.

 I was still eager to work abroad and after 18 months of re-joining the firm was promoted to manager.